What is an Elastic Load Balancer?

 The access log contains the original HTTP request, user_agent, ssl_chiper, and ssl_ protocol as well as data about the target group, target_group_arn, to which the request is routed.

-The Application Load Balancer pricing model is a bit unclear.
-You pay for each hour that your Application Load Balancer is running and you also pay for the number of unused Load Balancer Capacity Units (LCU).
+With ALB, you pay for each hour that your Application Load Balancer is running and you also pay for the number of unused Load Balancer Capacity Units (LCU).

 Multiple applications on one ALB can save us a lot of money.
 In this way, we will reduce the hourly costs while maintaining the same amount of data received.